ImthiyaszAlam/android-apps-archives/README.md

 ├── MELA/                       # Directory for MELA project │   └── README.md                   # Overview and details about the MELA project
 │
-├── Project3/                       # Directory for Project3 (to be added)
+├── SURVEYKSHAN /                       # Directory for SURVEYKSHAN
-│   └── README.md                   # Overview and details about Project3
+│   └── README.md                   # Overview and details about SURVEYKSHAN
 │
 └── README.md                       # Main README file for the repository